 At the night club, when the reporter Max Perkins tells Judge Haywood that he couldn't give a story away on the trials because the American people aren't interested, Haywood remarks, "But the war's only been over for two years," to which Perkins replies, "That's right."
 The film's opening title card says "Nuremberg 1948" - three years after the end of World War II.
 The actual Judges Trial, upon which this film is based, was held in 1947.
 It is likely that the title card is incorrect.

 At the end of the movie a graphic states that 99 people were tried and sentenced at Nuremberg and that by the date of the movie (1961) none remained in prison.
-Some critics have pointed out that Deputy Fuehrer Rudolf Hess was tried at Nuremberg, found guilty on two of four counts charged (crimes against peace and conspiracy) and sentenced to life in 1946.
-He died in 1987 still imprisoned in Spandau Prison.
-Yet the caption in the film states that the statistic refers only to the Nuremberg trials "held in the American sector."
-Hess and the other major defendants were tried by the International Military Tribunal (with judges and prosecutors from each of the four victorious Allied powers).
-After this major trial, other trials were held in each of the four occupation sectors.
+Some critics have pointed out that Nuremberg defendants Rudolf Hess and others were still imprisoned in Spandau.
+However, Hess and the other major defendants were tried by the International Military Tribunal (with judges and prosecutors from each of the four victorious Allied powers).
+The caption in the film states that the statistic refers only to the Nuremberg trials "held in the American sector."
 By 1961, all of the defendants sentenced in the American trials were indeed free; the graphic is therefore correct.

 The American judges and German defendants speak through an interpreter.
 At first, there is a substantial delay in the dialogue while the translation takes place but eventually the reactions becomes nearly instantaneous (for example, when the judge says "You may be seated", the defendants sit down right away without waiting for translation).
 The translation delays were likely dropped to keep the movie from dragging.